trixi-framework/smesh/development.md

 Among other uses, smesh is the backend for the Julia package [Smesh.jl](https://github.com/trixi-framework/Smesh.jl).
 For this purpose, it is automatically built and distributed as a Julia JLL package.
-Therefore, after each release of mesh, you should also update the corresponding build recipe in the [Yggdrasil](https://github.com/JuliaPackaging/Yggdrasil) repository:
+Therefore, after each release of smesh, you should also update the corresponding build recipe in the [Yggdrasil](https://github.com/JuliaPackaging/Yggdrasil) repository:
 1) If not yet done, create a fork of the [Yggdrasil](https://github.com/JuliaPackaging/Yggdrasil/) repository, which contains all